unicode-org/icu4x/docs/design/properties_code_point_trie.md

 ## Implementing `CodePointTrie` in ICU4X

-ICU4X benefits by reusing the optimized data structures produced by ICU4C.
+ICU4X benefits by reusing the optimized data structures produced by ICU.
 In practice, this means exporting the code point trie binary data per property from ICU4C.
-As a result, for the Rust enums / new types that represent Unicode properties in ICU4X, the discriminant integer values corresponding to each of the enum variants should match the corresponding enum integer values in ICU(4C).
+As a result, for the Rust enums / new types that represent Unicode properties in ICU4X, the discriminant integer values corresponding to each of the enum variants should match the corresponding enum integer values in ICU4C and ICU4J.
 ICU4X code that can read the ICU code point trie binary data is a port of the original ICU code doing the same.
 The code can traverse the binary (byte array) representation of the trie without any extra heap allocations.
 Code in ICU4X ported from ICU includes getting the value for a code point input (`get()`), and getting the longest range of consecutive code points starting at the input code point whose trie values all match the provided input value (`get_range()`).